 Also under Sexual And Institutional AbuseSexual And Institutional Abuse Home

-Ryan Carlisle Thomas can assist you with claims involving wards of the State, and has done so for many years.
-We can also help with claims involving “private placements”, where children were privately placed into institutional care by their parents or relatives.
+RCT Law can assist you with claims involving wards of the State, and has done so for many years.
+We can also help with claims involving “private placements”, where children were privately placed into institutional or other out of home “care”, often by their parents or relatives, in foster care and other out of home care.

-Ryan Carlisle Thomas was the first law firm to devise and negotiate a protocol with the Victorian Government to settle compensation claims for State wards outside the court system.
-This protocol helps claimants secure monetary payments and statements of apology, which could otherwise be strenuously resisted in the courts.
+RCT Law was the first law firm to devise and negotiate a protocol with the Victorian Government to settle compensation claims for State wards outside the court system.
+This protocol can help abuse survivors secure monetary payments and statements of apology from the State.
+The protocol is sometimes used an alternative to taking action in court in recognition of the pressures going to court can place on survivors.

 Read more about the Royal Commission's findings from Case Study 30.